 Chocolate Cake Layers

-- Add the sugar and butter into the bowl of a stand mixer, and mix on high for 1 minute with a whisk attachment.
-The mixture should become light in color.
+- Add 1 cup butter and 2 1/2 cups sugar into the bowl of a stand mixer.
+Mix on high for 1 minute with a whisk attachment until the mixture should become light in color.

-- Add in the eggs, two at a time.
+- Add in 4 large eggs, two at a time.
 Mix on medium high until they're fully incorporated.

-- Next, mix in 1 cup of self-rising cake flour into the butter/egg mixture on a low speed.
-Scrape the sides of the bowl with a rubber spatula, to ensure the flour is fully incorporated.
+- Next, mix 1 cup of self-rising cake flour into the butter/egg mixture on a low speed.
+Scrape the sides of the bowl with a rubber spatula to ensure the flour is fully incorporated.

 - Repeat with the remaining cake flour and cocoa mixture.